 A throwback to what I love most!
 Nights out and good friends!
 Although this may feel like a distant memory to us all, we can all do our part to make sure we can get back to better times, as safely as possible.
 Guys I want to remind you about the importance of Coronavirus testing and that its totally free, quick and is vital to stop the spread of coronavirus.
 Getting tested for coronavirus is the best way for us all to get back to doing the things we love and I love nothing more than spending time with my friends.
 Yesterday I visited my nearest drive though testing centre, which is literally 2 minutes from my house!
 I was able to book a test online, and have it carried out all under 1 hour, it was so convenient!
 When I woke up this morning I had already received my results by text and email!
 I’ve also checked the Royal Mail website to see where my nearest priority postbox is, as well as the stickers I need to look out for on the postbox itself.
 This will help me in the future if I need to carry out a home test kit.
 Everyone with symptoms, no matter how mild, can get a free test by calling 119 or visiting NHS.uk. #letsgetback #gettested #ad

 While micro-influencers would’ve been a nice addition to their strategy, the UK government decided to stick to celebrity influencers for this campaign.
 They leveraged the popularity of celebrities such as Shaughna Phillips, Josh Denzel, and Chris Hughes, who all starred in the hit reality show Love Island together.
-The celebrities were paid to tell their online followers that testing for COVID-19 was “free, quick and vital to stop the spread.”.
+The celebrities were paid to tell their online followers that covid testing was “free, quick and vital to stop the spread.”.

 The government reported that they were able to reach over 7 million people by using influencers to spread the word on social media.
 While these results are huge, they come with a price.
 Working with celebrity influencers is definitely more expensive than working with smaller profile influencers, and the government had used tax payer money for this campaign.
 While it is not yet public knowledge how much was spent on this campaign, the celebrities that were used easily charged upwards of $5000-$10,000 per sponsored post, based on historical data we have gathered for influencers of this caliber.